cprepos/jwt/README.md

 Install:
 "cd jwt && npm install"

-AWS Credentials:
-Go to ./assets/AWSSecret.json and fill in your info, or email me and I'll send my credentials.

 Test:
 "npm test" // This will turn on REDIS, dynamoDB and Express server concurrently (not meant for production) and run a full end to end test